2898083479/star_repository/README.md

 # star_repository
-This is my new repository, thank for you attention
+This is my new repository, thank for your attention